TheHikerLife/TheHikerLife/README.md

 - 👋 Hi, I’m @TheHikerLife aka Bulabois Baptiste
 - 👀 I’m interested in music, sound, dsp and audio dev
-- 🌱 I’m currently learning c++ and dsp
 - 📘 I’m a student for an engineering degree in France
+- 🌱 I’m currently learning c++ and dsp on my own and java, javascript, html, css for my degree
 - 📫 How to reach me : bbulabois@gmail.com